Geoogolla/enterprise-docs/docs/designer-guide/manage-content/data-sources-management.md

 1. Click the `Actions` in the data sources grid context menu and select `Update` option.
 ![Update datasource menu option](/static/assets/on-premise/images/manage-content/manage-data-sources/update-datasource-option.png)

-2. The name, description, data source type, connection string, and credential details to connect to the specified data source type can be changed by clicking `Update` option in the update data source dialog box.
+2. The name, description and the other required details can be changed by clicking `Update` option in the update data source dialog box.
 ![Update option](/static/assets/on-premise/images/manage-content/manage-data-sources/update-option.png)

 >This option is available on Bold Reports On-Premise Edition from `2.2.28` version.